Search DuPage County Public Records & Information: Free

 This article provides instructions on effectively obtaining records about residents in this part of the Chicago metropolitan area, including marriage, divorce, court, property, and prisoner information.
 Look up criminal records involving warrants, arrests, and probation sentences, or uncover details on someone by performing your own background check.

-Thanks to the U.S. Freedom of Information Act and the Illinois Freedom of Information Act, everyone has the right to check public records maintained by federal, state, county, or local agencies (unless exempted by law).1,2
+Thanks to the U.S. Freedom of Information Act and the Illinois Freedom of Information Act, everyone has the right to check DuPage County public records maintained by federal, state, county, or local agencies (unless exempted by law).1,2

 This means that members of the public are entitled to access DuPage arrest records and other data concerning inmates.